single-spa/single-spa/docs/single-spa-api.md

    siloed because it is misbehaving.
 Other apps may continue on normally, but this one will be skipped.

 ## ensureJQuerySupport
-`ensureJQuerySupport(jQuery)`: Since jquery does some weird things with event listeners, single-spa has to specifically monkey patch each version of jQuery that you're using. single-spa tries to do this automatically as much as possible for looking for window.jQuery or window.$, but if you want to give your version of jQuery to single-spa manually, call ensureJQuerySupport(jQuery).
+`ensureJQuerySupport(jQuery)`: Since jquery does event delegation, single-spa has to specifically monkey patch each version of jQuery that you're using. single-spa tries to do this automatically as much as possible for looking for window.jQuery or window.$, but if you want to give your version of jQuery to single-spa manually, call ensureJQuerySupport(jQuery).
 The